 - Swedish Institute Scholarships: For master’s in Sweden.

-- Orange Tulip Scholarship: Offered by Dutch universities for Indian students.
+- Orange Tulip Scholarship: Offered by selected Dutch universities in partnership with the Netherlands education network; availability varies by institution.

 - Inlaks Foundation: Supports top programs in Europe, especially research.